-• Prior to the WEC Merger, Integrys initiated an information technology project with the goal of improving the customer experience at its subsidiaries, including us.
+Prior to the WEC Merger, Integrys initiated an information technology project with the goal of improving the customer experience at its subsidiaries, including us.
 Specifically, the project is expected to provide functional and technological benefits to the billing, call center, and credit collection functions.
-As of December 31, 2016, we had received no significant disallowances of the costs incurred for this project.
+As of December 31, 2017, we had not received any significant disallowances of the costs incurred for this project.
 We will be required to obtain approval for the recovery of additional costs incurred through the completion of this long-term project.

-See Note 16, Regulatory Environment, for more information regarding our recent rate proceedings and orders.
+See Note 18, Regulatory Environment, for more information regarding our recent rate proceedings and orders.